 At date 2, the secondary market for the equity shares opens after the disclosure by the firm.
-In addition to the original investors, a speculator who could acquire information at a cost enters the secondary market and the order flow is balanced by a market maker through a Kyle-type setting.
+In addition to the original investors, a speculator who could acquire information at a cost enters the secondary market and the order flow is balanced by a market maker through a Kyle-type setting (to be specified later).
 The market-maker and the speculator are assumed not to participate in the primary market at date $1.^2$